Confucius: During the Cultural Revolution

 During the Cultural Revolution, criticism of Confucius increased, coming to a head when Red Guard soldiers removed the body of Kong Jingyi, a 76th generation Duke Yansheng, from his grave at the Cemetery of Confucius.
 His body was then hung naked from a tree.

-This sentiment continued to bubble come 1973, where Mao Zedong started a Criticize Lin, Criticize Confucius (批林批孔运动 (批林批孔運動, pī lín pī kǒng yùndòng)) campaign, branding Confucius with the name "Kong Lao'er" 孔老二, a pun on a Mandarin word for penis.
+Anti-Confucian sentiment continued to increase in 1973, when Mao Zedong started a Criticize Lin, Criticize Confucius (批林批孔运动 (批林批孔運動, pī lín pī kǒng yùndòng)) campaign, branding Confucius with the name "Kong Lao'er" 孔老二, a pun on a Mandarin word for penis.
 It persisted until 1976 as the Cultural Revolution subsided.

 During this time, Confucius was perceived as a reflection of Xia and Zhou dynasty slavedriving practice.
 Specifically, by promoting the upkeep of the Rites of Zhou, which itself involved the keeping of slave, he was seen as complicit in its persistence across the ages.
 This position was justified through entries in Records of the Grand Historian.
 With this context, the Spring and Autumn Annals attributed to Confucius were seen as his attempt to defend the State of Lu as a slave state.
 Furthermore, the execution of Shao Zhengmao was seen as a reflection of bourgeois power games, the charges against the minister being seen as trumped-up.
 It was from this that Confucian principles such as ren 仁 and Zhong 忠 were abstracted as symbols of elitism.